sunilsoni/interview-docs/docs/react/react.md

-## Q. Why is a component constructor called only once?
+###  Why is a component constructor called only once?

 React\'s **reconciliation algorithm** assumes that without any information to the contrary, if a custom component appears in the same place on subsequent renders, it\'s the same component as before, so reuses the previous instance rather than creating a new one.